Top 10 Sunny Day Activities in Edinburgh

 8. Cycle around Holyrood Park

-See Edinburgh from another perspective this summer by grabbing a Just Eat Bike and hitting Holyrood Park for a cycle, where you can admire the surrounding hilly landscapes right in the city centre.
+See Edinburgh from another perspective by hitting Holyrood Park for a cycle, where you can admire the surrounding hilly landscapes right in the city centre.

 We recommend doing a loop around the park by starting your cycle at Holyrood Park's Queen Drive and following the cycle path to St. Margaret’s Loch, where you can stop off for a quick break and admire the swans and ducks in the loch.
 Continue on your route by following the Mountcastle Road all the way back to the west side of Holyrood Park.
 Make sure you round off your big ride by rewarding yourself at Edinburgh's oldest pub, The Sheep Heid Inn, for a refreshing drink!